 NOTE: If you add a Progress Note in any other way you will need to manually change the Date of Service and choose the appropriate Appointment from the drop down.

-You can always look at your Calendar to see if your Appointment has a Note and an Invoice icon, indicating they are linked to the Appointment.
+You can always look at your Agenda or your Calendar to see if your Appointment has a Note and Invoice linked.

 - Create an Appointment